anbangzhang/5010-project-anbangzhang/README.md

     Sample:

-        java -jar WorldDriver.jar mansion.txt 3
+        java -jar WorldDriver.jar "./world specification/mansion.txt" 2

- The above command is going to take `mansion.txt` file as input world specification, and specify that there are `3` rounds in the game.
+ The above command is going to take `mansion.txt` file as input world specification, and specify that there are `2` rounds in the game.

  # Example Run